 Once inside it was a one counter bar with a row of tables along the wall beside it.
 I got to taste a few good local beers out of the experience so it wasn’t all bad.
 I had 3-4 pints while there before finally making my way back to the hotel on foot.

 The walk back to the hotel was beautiful.
 I love wandering the streets of a city at night.
 I walked along Storrow drive which borders the Charles river.
-Snow covered the ground and the temperature had risen and the night didn’t feel as cold.
+Snow covered the ground, the temperature had risen and the night didn’t feel as cold.
 This path also took me along the Boston University campus.

 A got some shots of the Charles river at night but I think the real highlights of the walk were the rabbit I crossed and this beautiful picture of the Marsh Chapel.